NAB, FIA, other institutions won’t harass traders: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Tuesday said that no institution, including the National Accountability Bureau (NAB) and Federal Investigation Agency (FIA), will harass traders, adding that he wants a strong partnership between his government and business community.
+ISLAMABAD: Prime Minister Imran Khan Tuesday said that no institution, including National Accountability Bureau (NAB) and Federal Investigation Agency (FIA), will harass traders, adding that he wants strong partnership between his government and business community.

 Prime Minster Khan assured the delegation that the government seriously working on provision of facilities to the traders and industrialists.
 He reiterated that government’s top priority is about movement of wheel of economy since the youth and skilled people would maximum employment when the country will make progress in the sphere of economy.
 Imran assured the delegation that unlike the previous governments, the PTI government will fulfil all commitments that it made with the business community.
 The government will ensure that business community would be taken on board and its advice would be solicited while taking decisions about the economy of the country, he said.